1. Example Gallery¶

 File: examples/image_render.py

-A simple imaging system consisting of a single lens.
-Spherical aberration and distortion are apparent.
-By using the aperture stop the aberrations can be limited, approximating the paraxial case for a very small diameter.
+This example script presents a simple imaging system consisting of a single lens.
+Large amounts of spherical aberration and distortion are apparent.
+The aberrations can be limited by using the aperture stop, approximating the paraxial case for a very small diameter.
 The size of the stop and the test image are parameterizable through the “Custom” GUI tab.

 Fig. 1.23 Scene overview for a aperture radius o 3.0 mm.¶